 It might seem ironic to some that I have a great passion for helping those who are ultra wealthy, as well.
 Many therapists balk at the idea that these people often suffer tremendously in toxic relationships or isolation.
 Most of my wealthy clients have a very difficult time trusting others and often feel the weight of the world is upon them.
 I understand these struggles and have real world experience with famous athletes, musicians, actors, high-profile CEO's, and owners of businesses, entrepreneurs, etc. My unique approach to therapy and commitment to privacy allows this select group an opportunity to find peace and comfort from an empathetic professional with strong values who places a premium on getting results.
 No matter who I work with, however, my commitment to discretion and building a trusting, collaborative relationship is the foundation of my practice.

-Results are hard to achieve without help sometimes.
+When it comes to improving our mental health or making great strides in changing unwanted behaviors, great outcomes can be difficult to achieve without help.
 My goal is to help everyone I work with find peace in mind, body, and spirit.
 I believe that many of us experience emotional trauma and pain that manifests into a physical reality within our bodies and minds.
 This can lead to chronic pain or autoimmune disorders, as well as, mental health issues like anxiety and depression.
 People who suffer from significant weight gain or weight loss often have unresolved trauma, as well.
 This is why I like to work with people who are battling weight issues, so that we can address the mental and behavioral health aspects that will allow for success.

 It really is important to get to the root cause of problems in order to heal.
 Some people have experienced trauma from abuse and neglect, while others may have dealt with different types of abandonment, grief, or loss.
 Most people have experienced some type of pain in life, whether through the death of a loved one, job loss, or failed relationships.
 Many people have also experienced chronic illness or events that have changed their quality of life.
 It is easy to get stuck or feel lost when you feel helpless or overwhelmed by any type of traumatizing event.
 I have heard many people say that they feel ashamed for reacting the way they do to pain.
 There is no right or wrong way to feel, but there are healthy and unhealthy ways of coping.